turtlemonvh/blanket/README.md

 - make it work with windows
 - get rid of name field for task types and derive from file name
     - this makes it easier to track
+- add a type field to the TOML files
+    - bash, docker, python
+- allow progress by writing to a .progress file (a single integer) in addition to curl
+    - push to 100 when finished

 Look over